 However, the point of my blog is to post all kinds of recipes.
 Some going to be easy and some a bit harder, but none complicated.

-Of course, the focus is easy dishes.
+Of course, the focus is on easy dishes.
 30 to 45 minutes from start to finish.
 Nobody got the time to spend hours in the kitchen and you shouldn’t.

 To be honest, I do not spend hours in the kitchen, unless it is Thanksgiving or me testing recipes.
+I don’t mind spending time in the kitchen, but it is really unnecessary.

 Similar recipes that you might like: